Older People - Data

 What the data tells us

-The Midlothian population has been growing and the largest percentage increase is predicted to be in those aged 75 and over.
+The Midlothian population is growing and the largest percentage increase is predicted to be in those aged 75 and over.

 Dementia